Hello Dear Reader-

 Not only is there no need to consume dairy for calcium and meat for protein and iron, but we are better off without them.

 Additionally, I learned that a WFPB diet has the components of a cancer risk lowering diet.
-While not a panacea, I realized that as a cancer survivor it helps to avoid consuming animal products and to flood my body with plant foods, such as fruit, vegetables, grains and legumes, that are naturally high in fiber, antioxidants, and phytonutrients, while low in fat.
+While not a panacea, I realized that as a cancer survivor, it helps to avoid consuming animal products and to flood my body with plant foods, such as fruit, vegetables, grains and legumes, that are naturally high in fiber, antioxidants, and phytonutrients, while low in fat.

 I’m often asked how I feel physically since adopting this diet or what changes I’ve noticed.
 I can’t report a profound weight loss or disease reversal story.
 For that, check this site out or this one.
 But I can share that… I’m now a, not-very-fast but, enthusiastic runner, an activity I never felt energetic enough to enjoy very much prior to changing my diet.
 My husband, by the way, also adopted the diet (a week after me) and is a competitive triathlete who has competed in the Half Iron Man World Championships…powered by plants.

 While consuming the standard American diet, I had chronic sinus infections.
 I’ve not had one since changing my diet more than four years ago.
 Come to think of it, I’ve only had one cold in that time.
 On top of that, I find maintaining my weight, in a range I feel comfortable, easier than I did prior to the transition to this lifestyle.

-I am profoundly grateful for all the plant-based doctors, researchers, dieticians, filmmakers, athletes, cookbook authors and chefs who have paved the way and made it so easy for the rest of us to follow along this life changing path.
+I am profoundly grateful for all the plant-based doctors, researchers, dietitians, filmmakers, athletes, cookbook authors and chefs who have paved the way and made it so easy for the rest of us to follow along this life changing path.
 The transition to aplant based diet has been one of the most joyful and meaningful decisions I’ve ever made.

 Thanks for reading and feel free to comment with your questions, thoughts or own experiences.
 I love hearing from you.

-With warm wishes xo,
+With warm wishes xo, Diana